csc-training/hip-programming/memory/03-mempools/README.md

 - Allocate device memory asynchronously in a HIP stream using `hipMallocAsync()` and `hipFreeAsync()`
     - Memory is allocated, freed, and reused repeatedly inside a loop
 - Compare the execution times between the different allocation strategies
-- Profile the execution with `rocprof` and inspect the behavior between the different approaches

 Notice that we do not allocate any host memory, or do any data transfers between the host and device in this exercise.